Looking for a Golf Break?Request a Call Back

 Few courses provide such a dramatic and memorable setting for a round of golf.

-This cliff top course has been carved through a profusion of heather and gorse and serves up fast running links style fairways which allow for play year round.
+This cliff top heathland course has been carved through a profusion of heather and gorse and serves up fast-running links-style fairways which allow for play year round.

 East Devon Golf Course is very much making a name for itself nationally as one of the top golfing destinations.
 This has been recently backed by Top 100 who have placed East Devon in the top 60 courses in England.

 Peter Alliss is a big fan of East Devon and was quoted as stating that the 16th tee provides players with the “best view in golf”.

 Certainly, not the longest golf course at a little over 6300 yards, East Devon is the defining proof that a course does not need length to prove quality.
 However when a course is set in an area of outstanding natural beauty, what do you expect!

 Royal North Devon is where it all began for English golf.
 The “St Andrews” of England opened for play in 1864 and lies between the Estuary, Atlantic Ocean and Westward Ho!.

 This traditional links is still grazed by sheep creating fast running, mounded fairways across the course.

 The biggest protection here is the wind.
 The course is relatively flat and open to the elements.
 A high, spinning ball flight here will do little to tame this 7,000+ yard links.